jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 The right way to moor a boat to a dock.

 - **[Schwabisch hitch.][schwabisch-hitch]**
-A very good closed-system hitch for connection to an auxiliary life-support line, in case you fall when ascending or descending crazy heights.
+A very good closed-system hitch for connection to a life-support line, in case you fall when ascending or descending crazy heights.

 - **[Stalactite hitch.][stalactite-hitch]**